galina0217/E-Net/README.md

       --early-stop-patience     int, the patience for early stop.
       --learning-rate           float, the learning rate.

-To reproduce the results that reported in the paper, you can run the following command:
+To reproduce the results that reported in the paper, you can run the following command.

 - To train the variant E-Net(n)
 ```bash